 - Support and agreement must be obtained from the Head of School or Director before a review can take place.
 A review should only be requested when the Head of School or Director is satisfied that significant changes have occurred

-- The manager in conjunction with the post holder completes and submits a Substantial Change Review Form, a revised Job Summary Form and organisational chart to the Human Resources, General Reception.
+- The manager in conjunction with the post holder completes and submits a Substantial Change Review Form, a revised Job Summary Form and organisational chart to the HR Business Partner.

 A Special Panel will be convened to consider cases for Senior Manager Posts at Grade 10A and 10B.

 Academic & Research Posts

 Grade movement for Academic staff (Lecturer/Senior Lecturer/Reader) is dealt with through a separate Academic Promotions Scheme.
 This is an annual process where applicants are considered for promotion where they are judged to match the appropriate profile in Education; Research/Scholarship; Academic Leadership and Good Citizenship.
 This process is also used for designated posts within ECIT.

 Prior to submission, the evaluation of Research posts must be discussed with the line manager and HR Business Partner in the first instance.